waelhammoudeh/overpass-4-slackware/README.md

  Scripts have been moved to SlackBuild directory and are included in the package; you still need to copy "op_logrotate" to "/etc/logrotate.d/" if you use it.

- The old "op_area_update.sh" script gets two new names; op_make_areas.sh and op_update_areas.sh, the first has the {IMAX} loop counter set to twice the value found in the second for this {IMAX}, the first is run to make areas in a new database and the second is run once a week from a cron job to keep areas updated.
-Note that they both still write to the same log file, we have too many of them!
- Log files names have changed; the two we have now are: "op_update_db.log" and "op_update_areas.log"

  ```
     Old Name                     New Name
   ------------------------------------------------------------
   initial_op_db.sh           op_initial_db.sh
   op_area_update.sh          op_make_areas.sh
-  op_area_update.sh          op_update_areas.sh
   update_op_db.sh            op_update_db.sh
 ```